You made a what???

 And thus the Buckingham Eggs Jaffle was born.
 I’m sure neither Jenny or Vincent would disapprove of my tweaking the recipe slightly to satisfy both the devil and the angel on my shoulder!
 For the purists, here is a link to the original recipe as cooked by Jenny:

-For my version make an English mustard and anchovy butter.
-I could not find any anchovy paste so I mushed up an anchovy.
+For my version, I made English mustard and anchovy butter.
+I could not find any anchovy paste, so I mashed up an anchovy.
 The mustard adds some heat and makes it a beautiful colour!I could just eat this on toast forever and be totally content!

 But, wait, there’s more!